locuststar64/saya/README.md

  vi saya.conf
 ```

 - Setup the database and fix database permissions.
+Put the database in a seperate directory somewhere.
+The directory and the database muse be writeable by you and the web server.
+The location of the database was specified in saya.conf.
 ```
  ./createDatabase.pl
+ chmod 777 /path-to-database
- chmod 666 data.db
+ chmod 666 /path-to-database/data.db
 ```

 - Setup web server to pass the the configuration file to the CGI programs.